top of page

 Application Deadline: Rolling Basis

-Eligibility: Students entering grades 10, 11, or 12 in fall 2023 who are first-generation college students.
+Eligibility: Students entering grades 10, 11, or 12 in the fall who are first-generation college students.

 Cost: None